How to Help Someone With a Mood Disorder

 Depending on the disorder and a person’s response to common treatments, solutions such as light therapy or electroconvulsive therapy may be suggested.

 If you’re looking for more ways to help a loved one with a mood disorder, you’re in the right place.
-Mental Health Hotline is available 24 hours a day to offer guidance and support.
-Reach out today.
+The Mental Health Hotline can help you understand what you’re seeing, talk through options, and find support that fits — whether for your loved one or for yourself.